leroythelegend/rough_idea_project_cars/README.md

         void process(const Lap_Data lap_data) const override;
 };
 ```
 * We don't need to build this as I have already implemented this class, you can take a look at the implementation in process.cpp.
 I use this class to create my track data for track_9.html.
-(I need to do a lot of work to improve my JavaScript, I have no excuse I'm bad at sequential programming and cannot get my head around using JavaScript).
+(I need to do a lot of work to improve my JavaScript).
 * Go to the bin/capture_track_data and open the main.cpp, I have replaced Process_Lap with Process_Track.
 ```
-#include "capturetelemetry.h"
+  1 #include "capturetelemetry.h"
-#include "process.h"
+  2 #include "process.h"
-#include "live.h"
+  3 #include "live.h"
+  4

-int main() {
+  5 int main() {
+  6
+  7         pcars::Process_Decision_Tree decision_tree;

-        pcars::Process_Track track; <------ HERE
+  8         pcars::Process_Track track;  <-------------- HERE
-        pcars::Live_Feed live;
+  9         pcars::Live_Feed live;
-        pcars::Capture_Telemetry telemetry(&track, &live);
+ 10         pcars::Capture_Telemetry telemetry(&track, &live, &decision_tree);
+ 11

-        return 0;
+ 12         return 0;
+ 13

-}
+ 14 }
 ```
 * Set up your Library Path as in the previous tutes and run pcars.
 When I capture a lap I have the race line switched on and I do 1 lap on the outside, one on the inside and one on the race line.
 Then I open this up in track_map.html and zoom into the track by changing the JavaScript and then record all the start, turn-in, apexes, exit and finish distances for each corner and some zoom to see the corners and the track and add this data to track_9.html.
 Finally do a lap using the capture_lap_data exe breaking on the turn-in, apexes and exit to fine tune track_9.html.
 It is a lot of work and needs to be improved hence this is why I only have 3 tracks.